Acupuncture For Headaches, Explained

 A visit to the clinic would be appropriate here if you suspect that you have some longstanding GI health issues and headaches.
 We can look together at your diet, and track the foods you eat alongside your symptoms with a “Diet Diary” to explore whether or not you are having specific food triggers.
 We can also give you Chinese herbs and acupuncture to support GI function and reduce any chronic inflammation.

-If you are struggling with pesky headaches or migraines and have questions about how acupuncture may be helpful for you, please feel free to contact us at the office at (804) 234-3843.
-If you’re ready to schedule online, you can do so here.
+If you are struggling with pesky headaches or migraines and have questions about how acupuncture may be helpful for you, please feel free to contact us at the office at (804) 234-3843 or read about becoming a new patient here.